Visual Argument Structure Tool (VAST) by Leising, Grenke & Cramer

 This expresses the idea that the same name is used for conditions that may not be the same.
 This name might thus be a homonym.

-Note: In the original VAST paper, the Data concept has a different shape (but that shape is not available in the Graphviz system used to create the graphs in this presentation):
+F and TFNote: In the original VAST paper, the Data concept has the shape on the left.
+As that shape is not available in the Graphviz system used to create some graphs in this presentation, we also use this this alternative symbol for Data:

 Readability may often be promoted by setting naming relationships aside.

-: this relationship is considered relevant and positive (i.e., the more X the more Y)p
+X → Y: this relationship is considered relevant and positive (i.e., the more X the more Y)IS and OUGHT can be expressed with a number between 0 and 1

--path(A): “Mira is assumes that she has presented Robert’s and Ayse’s views correctly (with strength > 0.5, which is the default for IS and OUGHT elements).
-This implies that these two have different and incompatible statements about the single causal effect on I
+p: “wearing glasses” makes it 70 percent likely for a person to also be “smart”r: It is 90 percent reasonable to assume someone “is in love with you” when that person “giggles a lot while talking to you”c: being “obese” makes it 50 percent likely for someone to develop “Diabetes Type II” as a consequence(A): “Mira assumes that she has presented Robert’s and Ayse’s views correctly (with strength > 0.5, which is the default for IS and OUGHT elements).
+This implies that these two persons have different and incompatible statements about the single causal effect on I.

 (B): Mira says (normatively) that Robert and Ayse should get along well.